haskell-serbia/tutorials/dependent_types.md

 -- Declare a number-like instance for () data instance XList () = XListUnit !Int
 ```
-The difference between vanilla parametrised type constructors and family constructors is much like between parametrically polymorphic functions and (ad-hoc polymorphic) methods of type classes.

 Here we are providing two instances of the same data type.
-One is used when using `Char` for the type constructor parameter and the other one when using  `()`.
-Using Type Families we can say that type used as a parameter to a type constructor determines what kind of type we will be able to construct - so type depending on another type.
+One can be constructed when using `Char` for the type constructor parameter and the other one when using  `()`.
+Using Type Families we can say that type used as a parameter to a type constructor determines the type we will be able to construct - so type depending on another type.

 This leads us to the final step to dependent types which is: